-For today’s Did You Know fun food facts we will look at Vanilla.
+For today’s Did You Know we will look at Vanilla fun facts.

 Vanilla Fun Facts: The definition of the word vanilla is “little pod” in Spanish.

 - The Aztecs called vanilla tlilxóchitl, meaning black flower.
 This indicates that they were more interested in the cured bean, which is a dark brown, rather than the flower itself which is a greenish white.

-- Vanilla is extracted from the cured pods (beans) of the orchid flowers from vanilla vines.
+- Vanilla is extracted from the cured pods of the orchid flowers from vanilla vines.

 - May 22nd is Vanilla Pudding Day.

 - The vanilla vine is an orchid which is indigenous to South Eastern Mexico.
 Dating back to Cortez’s conquest of the Aztec Kingdom in 1519, it is one of the most ancient flavors.

 - French vanilla beans have the distinction of being called “Bourbon” Vanilla because the cultivation first started on the island of Reunion, East of Madagascar.
 At the time, it was known as the “Island of Bourbon.”

 - A few drops of vanilla will cut the acidity of tomato-based foods.

-- Just like grapes that make wine, no two vanilla beans are the same in flavor, aroma, or color.
+- No two vanilla beans are the same in flavor, aroma, or color.

 - It is possible to grow the same vanilla vine in Madagascar, Indonesia, Tahiti, Papua New Guinea and India, but all five cured beans would have their own distinctive flavor due to differing soil and climate conditions.

-- The aroma of vanilla is known as calming, relaxing, and sensual, and used as an aphrodisiac in some cultures.
+- The aroma of vanilla is used as an aphrodisiac in some cultures.